-Join Michael Lehman for an in-depth discussion in this video Challenge: Bulletproofing your Azure tables code, part of Using Windows Azure with Windows Phone 8.
+Join Michael Lehman for an in-depth discussion in this video Challenge: Bulletproofing your Azure tables code, part of Building Windows Phone 8 Apps with Azure.

 …Now that we've completed hooking up Windows Azure Table Storage…to our Windows Phone app, it's time for a challenge.…The Azure table's coding challenge for Windows Phone…8 is to add error detection and notification.…What you'll want to do is to go through the notes model and every…place where we're talking to Windows Azure,…put a try catch block around that code.…And catch any exceptions and show a message to the user when something fails.…You want to do this in the connect to Windows Azure method.…

 We try to get access to our table.…And you'll also want to put it in the create new note, remove note, and update…one note methods to make sure that every…time we access Azure, you're checking for errors.…In order to keep your user informed about the…connectivity of your app till your Windows Azure back-end services.…This should take you about ten to 15 minutes, and when…you're done, in the next video, I'll show you my solution.…Good luck, and…I'll see you in the solution.…